JonathanDPal/charistesting/organizational_scripts/README.md

 class like you normally would.

-move_and_delete.py: I used this script when using Notre Dame's computer clusters so that I could automate the file transfer.
+move_and_delete.py: I used this script when using the ND CRC's clusters so that I could automate the file transfer.

 nextparams.py: This script searched through a top level